binhex/documentation/docker/faq/vpn.md

 If you wish to verify that the application is correctly using the proxy server then point your application at Privoxy and then stop the PrivoxyVPN container, then from the application (such as Sonarr, Radarr, web browser, etc) you should start seeing connection errors when attempting to connect to index sites/web sites.

-**Q19.** I see that PIA has a new network called 'Next-Gen', does *VPN Docker Images that you produce support this, and if so how do i switch over to it?
+**Q19.** I see that PIA has a new network called 'Next-Gen', does *VPN Docker Images that you produce support this, and if so how do I switch over to it?

 **A19.** Yes, it's now fully supported including port forwarding, if you want to switch from PIA's current network to the 'next-gen' network then please generate a new ovpn file using the following procedure:-